 Don’t wait to scout out your favorite spot for water play when the weather warms up.
-Heading to a secluded swim hole is just what the family needs.
+Heading to a secluded swim hole, is where the fun is at when summer rolls around.
 Portland is only a short drive away from several that will fill your kids’ days with thrills and squeals while you relax in the shade.
 Leave the crowded, chlorine-filled pools behind hop in your car and head to one of these natural Splash pads.
 Read on to find out the best lakes and swim holes near Portland are. photo: Camp Atterbury Joint Maneuver Training Center via flickr

 High Rocks Park